Brian Anderson Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in MLB with a collective 7.9 strikeouts per nine innings.
+- The Tigers pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.

-- The Tigers have a 4.87 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Tigers' 4.73 team ERA ranks 22nd among all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs allowed (29 total, 1.5 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs allowed (31 total, 1.5 per game).

-- Boyd (0-1 with a 4.50 ERA and 11 strikeouts in 14 2/3 innings pitched) gets the start for the Tigers, his fourth of the season.
+- Turnbull (1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched) makes the start for the Tigers, his fifth of the season.

-- In his last time out -- out of the bullpen on Sunday -- the lefty tossed 2/3 innings against the Baltimore Orioles while surrendering hits.
+- His most recent time out was in relief on Monday when the righty threw 2/3 innings against the Milwaukee Brewers while giving up hits.

-- In three games this season, the 32-year-old has put up an ERA of 4.50, with 7.1 strikeouts per nine innings.
-Opponents are batting .222 against him.
+- In four games this season, the 30-year-old has a 7.85 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.